shabbir-hasan/Jalpc/_posts/2017-12-21-how-to-explore-line-lengths-in-python.md

 > Limit all lines to a maximum of 79 characters.

-I began to wonder whether popular Python packages (e.g. NumPy, SciPy, Pandas, Scikit-Learn, Matplotlib, AstroPy) display anything similar to what is seen in the distribution of tweet lengths.
+Every python enthusiast began to wonder whether popular Python packages (e.g. NumPy, SciPy, Pandas, Scikit-Learn, Matplotlib, AstroPy) display anything similar to what is seen in the distribution of tweet lengths.

 Spoiler alert: they do!
 And the details of the distribution reveal some insights into the programming habits and stylistic conventions of the communities who write them.